 Cycle the Pentewan Trail

-This flat 3 mile trail follows the route of an old railway line, so there's no danger of being beaten by steep hill climbs and rapid descents on your gentle bike ride.
+The flat 3-mile-long Pentewan Trail follows the route of an old railway line, so there's no danger of being beaten by steep hill climbs and rapid descents on your gentle bike ride.
 Follow the babbling St Austell River before diverting into the wooded part of the trail, where the historic trees meet overhead, wild flowers carpet the ground and rambling plants line the hedgerows.

-Bring your own bikes or hire from the friendly team at Pentewan Cycle Hire - they even have tandems for brave couples or pull-along trailers for younger passengers with little legs.
+Bring your own bikes or hire from the friendly team at Pentewan Cycle Hire - they even have tandems for adventurous couples or pull-along trailers for younger passengers with little legs.

 If you're looking to share a memorable moment with someone special, then a sunset over the sea is hard to beat.

 Sunset times vary from around 8pm in early September to 7pm towards the end of the month.
-There are plenty of spots around the Cornish coast where you're unlikely to meet another soul, so you can sit on a headland and watch the dramatic skies darken in peace.
+There are plenty of spots around the Cornish coastline where you're unlikely to meet another soul, so you can sit on a headland and watch the dramatic skies darken in peace.
 We recommend St Michael’s Mount, Holywell Bay, just outside Newquay, and the cliffs of Land’s End.

 Paddle in the sea and search the rock pools